 - replacing all our shelving units (built in 2003!)

 - replacing and improving lighting

 - increasing bike parking

 Our 2 week close in early April saw much of the internal work completed, and the old entrance area demolished, but that was only the start.
 The builders are now working on the extension (largely working overnight), and the team are finishing off the shop furniture and lighting.
-Whilst the extension is being built, (late April to mid July), there is a temporary entrance at the far end of our garden on Manchester Rd.
+Whilst the extension is being built, (late April to August), there is a temporary entrance at the far end of our garden on Manchester Rd.